Overview

 Diagnosis

-- –Clinical evaluation: Assessment of symptoms and physical findings, such as the characteristic EM rash.
+- –Clinical evaluation: Assessment of symptoms and physical findings, such as the EM rash.

 - –Exposure history: Consideration of potential exposure to tick habitats.